zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 4. The very last egg you accept will be your target egg.

-- If you are using PCalc you can check which egg frame you are on by looking at your egg seeds ingame (`Start + Down` to bring up menu).
+- If you are using PCalc you can check which egg frame you are on by looking at your egg seeds in-game (`Start + Down` to bring up the menu).

 - If you are wanting a specific shiny egg the frames will more than likely be very high and require accepting/rejecting a lot of eggs.
   - This is due to the ESVs of the eggs being predetermined.
-  - The only way to change this is to not have the Shiny Charm and to not use Masuda Method.
+  - The only way to change this is to not have the Shiny Charm and to not use the Masuda Method.

 ## Additional Notes